wang-bowen/instagoog/README.md

 Type faster with terms like "Association" ;)

-May not display certain sites that disable <iframe>.
+May not display certain sites that disable iframe.

 Google may eventually block you for spamming.